 He grew up in South San Francisco, attended Serra High School, and the went to Sacramento State University earning his Bachelor’s Degree in addition to San Jose State University where he received his Master’s Degree.

-She is currently employed part-time as an Administrative Assistant by the City of Belmont in the Human Resources Department and the 100 Club of San Mateo County.
+She formerly worked as an Administrative Assistant with South County Fire Authority serving Belmont and San Carlos from 1986-2000.
+She is currently employed part-time as an Administrative Assistant in the City of Belmont Human Resources Department and the 100 Club of San Mateo County.

 She is married to retired Commander Pete Nannarone of the San Carlos Police Department; her son is a Battalion Chief with the San Mateo Fire Department.
 She has three grandchildren.